 We are frequently selected over other firms due to the manner in which we provide a cost effective marriage of our expertise with advice and services relevant to the business needs of our clients.

 We don't believe "one size fits all" and are willing to tailor our services to meet the needs and business requirements of the client.

 R&D and Patent Box - 26 March 2014

-Ian Tollett will be co-presenting a seminar from 5-7pm with Roy Maugham, head tax partner at UHY Hacker Young.
-Practical advice will be provided about how innovation in your business could result in significant tax savings, as well as explaining the patent process and how protecting your innovation can provide you with an important commercial advantage.
-The event will take place at the UHY Hacker Young London office.
-Please click here to register by Friday 21 March.
+Ian Tollett co-presented a seminar with Roy Maugham, head tax partner at UHY Hacker Young.
+Practical advice was provided about how innovation in your business could result in significant tax savings, as well as explaining the patent process and how protecting your innovation can provide you with an important commercial advantage.
+The event took place at the UHY Hacker Young London office.

 INTA Hong Kong - May 2014